GiorgioMartino/docker-faas/Report.md

 ## Experiments and Results

-All the following experiments have been run simultaneously on both services.
+For each of the following experiments, the APIs have been called simultaneously on both services.
 The goal here was to evaluate three parameters for both Distance and Blockchain.

+All of these tests were performed through Python scripts that automated everything, from calling the APIs to annotating the results on CSV files.

 Keeping in mind that the Blockchain service is much more realistic than the Distance one, the first tests were run on the response times.